 |Aviva free parent life cover||Post Office free parent life cover

-Is free life cover worth it?
+Is free parent life cover worth it for dads?

 Not really - it's a way to get you signed up with the insurance company so that when it runs out, you take your full life insurance with that company.
 The insurance company give you a really small amount of life insurance for one year - it's nowhere near what most families need to meet their financial commitments.